 Have you ever heard anyone mocking competition karate?
-Many fighters, particularly within the realm of MMA, laugh at the strict rules put in place to avoid hurting the other person.
+Many fighters, particularly within the realm of MMA, laugh at the strict rules put in place to avoid hurting your opponent..

 Sport karate practitioners are more interested in showing off their skills and perfectly practiced techniques than in decimating their opponents.
-This is in stark contrast to the sometimes bloody and brutal fights you’ll see in MMA.
+This is in stark contrast to the bloody and brutal fights that arise often in MMA.

-However, though they might laugh, they still probably wouldn’t want to meet a karateka alone in a dark alley.
-A proficient karateka is a formidable opponent.
+However, though they might laugh, an MMA fighter still probably wouldn’t want to meet a full contact karateka alone in a dark alley.
+A proficient karateka is a formidable opponent!

 The best evidence of this is the competitions you’ll see in full contact karate styles.
 To learn more let’s explore the world of full contact karate a little more closely.

 Full contact karate is a type of karate which differs from other formats due to its allowance of knockout blows.
 Fundamentally contestants are judged on the effectiveness of their strikes over any other criteria such as aesthetics.

 It was thanks to Kyokushin Karate tournaments that came about in the 1960s that full contact karate became available in a sport tournament format.

 Full contact karate tournaments are a whole different deal.
 Punches to the face, groin, and joints are generally prohibited, but there is a vast arsenal of allowed techniques.

 Contestants can punch and use elbow strikes to the body and limbs.
 They can also deliver kicks to the body, limbs, head, and face.
 Sweeps are allowed and it’s possible to win by knockout.
 Knocking out your opponent in sport Karate will only get you disqualified.